diatomzone/diatomzone.github.io/hiddenpagesdonotlook/zzznotes.md

   - clean redundant div margins
   - noindex: robots.txt
   - landing page cursor goes away at bottom of page
+  - add lazy loading (loading="lazy") in for loop of specific types of image galleries

 [EDIT] tag for edits